 an ingenious solution to raw, dangerous anger: do

-marijuana use, video games, casinos, etc.) allow them to feel filled when
+games, gambling, pornography, etc.) allow them to feel filled when they

 Argumentativeness prevents them from accepting truth, which includes